No more daily commutes, no more annoying colleagues and working in your pajamas – Of course, I’m in!

 Let’s start with the people who use their own car to commute to their office.
 A study by SimpleTexting gives us some interesting numbers.

 These numbers are based on average commute times.
 If an employee in Portland starts working from home, he could save 373 USD a year on gas.
 A person living in Altanta could even save 555 USD in one year.
-Impressive number, isn’t it?
+An impressive number, isn’t it?

 Ditch Your Car?